Festivals by Destination

 The Baltic Herring Festival is the oldest traditional event in Helsinki, having been held in the city for over 275 years.
 The fishermen bring ashore their haul from the Baltic Sea, bringing with them the Finnish delicacy salted herring (and the array of marinades which come with it).
 Alongside picking up a taster, there is a range of locally made handicrafts and artisan wares on offer to browse too.
 Coined the ultimate Nordic food festival, the festival is quite unique as visitors have the opportunity to buy directly from the moored boats of fisherman.
 Our top tip is to pick up a loaf of saaristoleipä, a delicious bread native to the archipelago.

 The Bergen International Festival offers an extensive line up of the arts in all their guises.
-From cutting edge production, to premieres covering the spheres of music, opera, theater and dance, the festival is renowned for its diverse offering and sits at the forefront of the industry.
-Each year, some 250 events are staged over the course of 15 days in around 20 venues around the city and whilst classical music and theater are cornerstones of the festival, there is something for all tastes to enjoy.
+From cutting edge production, to premieres covering the spheres of music, opera, theatre and dance, the festival is renowned for its diverse offering and sits at the forefront of the industry.
+Each year, some 250 events are staged over the course of 15 days in around 20 venues around the city and whilst classical music and theatre are cornerstones of the festival, there is something for all tastes to enjoy.

-Founded in 1950, Dubrovnik Summer Festival is a mostly open air festival of music, dance, theater and film held over 6 weeks in the extraordinary setting of medieval Dubrovnik Old Town and Lokrum Island.
+Founded in 1950, Dubrovnik Summer Festival is a mostly open air festival of music, dance, theatre and film held over 6 weeks in the extraordinary setting of medieval Dubrovnik Old Town and Lokrum Island.
 The opening ceremony takes place in front of the baroque Church of St Blaise and ends with some spectacular fireworks.
 As something of an institution in the city, the festival welcomes international and local performers, guaranteeing an unforgettable evening of entertainment.

 Throughout the course of the festival, you can expect an extensive line up, hosted at open air locations dotted across the old town.
 The ultimate outdoor cinema experience.

 The Edinburgh Festival would be more accurately described as the Edinburgh Festivals.
 The Edinburgh International Festival, Edinburgh Fringe Festival and the Royal Edinburgh Military Tattoo are the most famous.
-The International Festival comprises world class music, theater, dance and opera performances.
+The International Festival comprises world class music, theatre, dance and opera performances.
 The Tattoo is a spectacle that takes place in Edinburgh Castle with musicians, dancers and military pageantry.
 The highlight is the pipes and drums and if you attend the second performance on Saturday includes fireworks.
 The Fringe began in 1947 as an act of defiance by performers who were denied from taking part in the Edinburgh International Festival and decided to perform anyway on the fringes - it's now larger than Edinburgh International Festival.

 La Festa des Vermar takes place in Binissalem, on the island of Mallorca.
 Alongside grape crushing and wine tasting competitions, expect heritage parades featuring historical themed floats and the pièce de résistance, an enormous grape battle.
 Mid-festival, revellers take to the streets to throw grapes at one another, soaking everything in sight with grape juice.
 A truly unique tradition which isn't found anywhere else in the world.